airhadoken/airhadoken.github.io/_posts/2017-02-14-canjs-nodelists-in-depth.md

   return compiled.hydrate(scope, options, nodeList);
 ```

 Let's assume that we have some callbacks to hydrate.
 If the Stache only had raw text, the hydrator would just return a frag and not set anything up.
-Let's see what happens when we have a scope lookup like `&#x28;&#x28;foo}}`, which triggers a callback to `makeLiveBindingBranchRenderer()` in mustache_core.js
+Let's see what happens when we have a scope lookup like `{​{foo}}`, which triggers a callback to `makeLiveBindingBranchRenderer()` in mustache_core.js

 ```javascript
 	return function branchRenderer(scope, options, parentSectionNodeList, truthyRenderer, falseyRenderer) {